MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/playfab-gdpr-deleting-and-exporting-player-data.md

 # PlayFab GDPR - Deleting and exporting player data

-PlayFab is committed to being General Data Protection Regulation (GDPR) compliant - and as your service provider, ensuring that we provide you with the hooks you need to allow Players to view or delete the data stored about them.
+PlayFab is committed to being General Data Protection Regulation (GDPR) compliant - and as your service provider, ensuring that we provide you with the hooks you need to allow players to view or delete the data stored about them.

-While we can’t provide you with legal advice — *and we do encourage you to seek legal counsel to ensure your compliance with the GDPR* — we are here to help you fulfill your obligations under GDPR.
+While we can’t provide you with legal advice—*and we do encourage you to seek legal counsel to ensure your compliance with the GDPR*—we are here to help you fulfill your obligations under GDPR.

 PlayFab has three available APIs to help you respond to Player data requests:

-- [GetPlayedTitleList](xref:titleid.playfabapi.com.admin.accountmanagement.getplayedtitlelist) - Call this API to get a list of TitleIds which have data associated with the given player.
-This list is scoped by PublisherID and represents the set of titles which would be impacted were you to delete or export this player's data.
+- [GetPlayedTitleList](xref:titleid.playfabapi.com.admin.accountmanagement.getplayedtitlelist) - Call this API to get a list of TitleIds, which have data associated with the given player.
+This list is scoped by PublisherID and represents the set of titles that would be impacted if you were to delete or export this player's data.
 - [DeleteMasterPlayerAccount](xref:titleid.playfabapi.com.admin.accountmanagement.deletemasterplayeraccount) - Call this API to delete the records of a given player.
 - [ExportMasterPlayerData](xref:titleid.playfabapi.com.admin.accountmanagement.exportmasterplayerdata) - Call this API to export all of the associated data and records of a given player.

 ## Make sure you find all the data

-Before using the `DeleteMasterPlayerAccount` or `ExportMasterPlayerData` APIs, it is important to keep in mind that your players might have created multiple Master Player accounts with your studio.
+Before using the `DeleteMasterPlayerAccount` or `ExportMasterPlayerData` APIs, it's important to keep in mind that your players might have created multiple Master Player accounts with your studio.

-This can happen when a player uses different devices or different credentials to play your title(s).
-Because they are providing different and unrelated credentials (e.g. a different email address or social media account), we interpret them to be a unique player.
+This situation can happen when a player uses different devices or different credentials to play your title(s).
+Because they're providing different and unrelated credentials (for example, a different email address or social media account), we interpret them to be a unique player.

 Another way a player may have multiple Master Player accounts is if you have configured your studio to use multiple Publisher IDs; however, having multiple Publisher IDs is not common.